-- 13. Click the title bar of the histogram on the right to activate it.
-From the Create menu, choose Region Array. - 14.
-In the On X-Axis group, enter 48 for the Number of regions.
+13. Click the title bar of the histogram on the right to activate it.
+From the Insert tab on the ribbon bar, click Region Array.

+14. In the On X-Axis group, enter 48 for the Number of regions.
 Enter 480 in the Ending at edit box.
 In the On Y-Axis group, enter 250 for the Ending at edit box.
 These regions will capture the non-responders.
 Click OK.